coinbase/coinbase-php/README.md

 ```

 Currency amounts are returned as Strings.
 To avoid precision errors, use the [PHP arbitrary precision math functions ](http://www.php.net/manual/en/ref.bc.php) to work with money amounts.

+A working API key example is available in `example/ApiKeyExample.php`.

 ## Examples